 In this paper, we focus on one particular external shock, a U.S. monetary policy shock, that arguably affects both the global risk free rate and the risk aversion of global investors (see Kalemli-Ozcan (2019), Miranda-Agrippino and Rey (2020)).
 U.S. monetary policy shocks have been shown to drive the global financial cycle, and thus could have an impact on Chinese investment through the Connect program even though China has imposed a tight capital controls policy.
-Specifically, following a U.S. monetary contraction, (1) the global risk free rate r^ increases and (2) the global risk-aversion coefficient γ^ becomes higher.16 Both lead to a reduction in domestic investment due to their influence on the cost of funding.
+Specifically, following a U.S. monetary contraction, (1) the global risk free rate r^ increases and (2) the global risk-aversion coefficient γ^ becomes higher.
+Both lead to a reduction in domestic investment due to their influence on the cost of funding.
 Those effects should work differently after the Connect, as connected firms become more sensitive to external shocks than unconnected firms because the former have more access to foreign capital.
 Second, there will be two different channels through which external shocks affect connected firms.
-The first is a risk free rate channel, which reflects a common shock to all connected stocks after the Connect through its influence on the covariance between the firm's stock return and the global market return, i.e. $cov(r_i, r_W)$.17
+The first is a risk free rate channel, which reflects a common shock to all connected stocks after the Connect through its influence on foreign investors.
+The second is a risk-aversion channel, which is firm-specific and depends on the covariance between the firm's stock return and the global market return, i.e. $cov(r_i, r_W)$.
+17